yodaos-project/yoda.js/docs/tutorials/testing.md

 ### Run your tests

-Put the complete test file to the certain directory under `./tests`, then run `npm test`.
+Put the complete test file to the certain directory under `./test` and name it with suffix `.test.js`, then run `npm test`.
 The program would push files to connected device, run tests and make outputs that you see.

 For the complete documentation about shadow-tape, see [github.com:shadow-node/tape](https://github.com/shadow-node/tape).